HumaiaraD/image-trail-in-sveltekit/README.md

 🛠️ Built with: SvelteKit, GSAP, Tailwind CSS
 🔗 Live Demo ·
 Here's a glipmse of it.
+(PS. sorry for a fast vid, github only allows 10mb)

 https://github.com/user-attachments/assets/4fa9fd9d-072c-4601-ac32-d10d48d3a770